 The Committee on Genetics of the American Academy of Pediatrics (AAP) has provided recommendations to assist clinicians in the care of children with DS .
 The recommendations for medical evaluation are summarized in Appendix 1 of this document.
 Management requires an organized approach to the initial and ongoing evaluation and monitoring for associated abnormalities and prevention of common disorders [2,3].

 The management and life expectancy of children with DS is presented here.
 The epidemiology, clinical features, and diagnosis are discussed separately.
 (See "Down syndrome: Overview of prenatal screening" and "Congenital cytogenetic abnormalities", section on 'Trisomy 21 (Down syndrome)' and "Down syndrome: Clinical features and diagnosis".)

 General issues related to management of adults with intellectual disability, and problems related to DS specifically, are discussed in detail separately.
-(See "Primary care of the adult with intellectual disability (mental retardation)".)
+(See "Primary care of the adult with intellectual and developmental disabilities".)